Saugeen Shores: History

 Southampton was founded by Captains John Spence and William Kennedy in 1848.

 Commercial fishing and coastal trade drove the economy, with the Saugeen River and Lake Huron making for ideal transportation before roads had been built.
 Its name was changed from Saugeen in 1858.
 The Chantry Island Lightstation Tower (off Southampton) was completed in April 1859, guiding sailors clear of the underwater boulders that make navigation dangerous.
 Southampton was incorporated as a town in 1904; at the time, its population was 2,400.
 The economic base included furniture factories, a tannery and a sawmill.
 The town built a hospital in 1947, a post office in 1952, a library in 1956, an arena in 1961 (replaced in 1977) and a new firehall in 1974.

 On January 30, 1998, the provincial government amalgamated the Towns of Southampton and Port Elgin, together with Saugeen Township, to form the Town of Port Elgin-Saugeen-Southampton.
 On December 17, 1998, the Province renamed the entity as the Town of Saugeen Shores.

 The town's Official Plan (most recently completed in 2014) includes the following comment about the land area: "The Chippewas of the Saugeen First Nation and the Chippewas of Nawash First Nation have filed a Native Land Claim for the islands in the Saugeen River, the lands that border the north side of the Saugeen River and the shoreline from the mouth of the Saugeen River northerly around the Bruce Peninsula."

-The community was once home to Bluewater Speedway, a stock car track located across the road from Piper's Glen Golf Club just outside of Port Elgin.
+The community was once home to Bluewater Speedway, a 1/3 mile dirt Stock car racing track located across the road from the current Westlinks development, on Bruce Road 17.
+The Speedway was in operation from 1952 until 1960.